 A few months ago when we were back in Berlin during Urban Nation we had a chance to go out on a mission with one of Berlin’s most prolific graffiti crews, the Berlin Kidz.
-Take a look closer and you’ll see them repelling down the wall to catch their tags.
-And as that was going on Alaniz had his mile high roller brush working on the middle finger from the ground.
-What’s crazy about this spot is Blu had buffed the entire wall black a few months prior as he didn’t like the real estate developers idea of having new condos that would have a great view of the local art hot spot.
+Take a look closer and you’ll see them abseiling down the wall to catch their tags.
+As that was going on Alaniz had his mile-high roller brush working on the middle finger from the ground.
+What’s crazy about this spot is Blu had buffed the entire wall black a few months prior to this as he didn’t like the real estate developers idea of having new condos that would have a great view of the local art hot spot.
 This was the message the Berlin Kidz and Alaniz had to say about that.
 Check out the time lapse and action photos shot by Birdman.

 The image of a skull is timeless, a permanent reminder of our own impermanence, and has been covered in art since times began.
 In the early Renaissance a skull would be kept on the desk as an ornament along with the phrase “Memento Mori” (“Remember you will die.”) and the same obsession has remained until today when we are casting them from platinum and encrusting them with over eight thousand diamonds.
 One artist, however, has taken it upon himself to undertake a three year long quest to explore our fascination with the humble cranium, everything it is, does and makes us feel.

 Notorious French artist Horfee opened a solo show @ Ruttkowski;68 gallery in Cologne on Friday 5th of December.
 The artist who has both formal artistic education, but is most know for his illegal graffiti works, gave a good overview of his current works through “Traditional Occupations”.